dj-io/blu/blu-cli/README.md

 ## ⚗️ Generation

-BLU can also generate project documentation using context provided from any file or directory on your system using [blu-services](https://github.com/dj-io/blu/blob/main/blu-services/README.md) generation API reference.
+BLU can also generate project documentation using context provided from any file or directory on your system all powered by [blu-services](../blu-services/README.md) generation API.
 Additionally MCP allows BLU to write what you generate directly in the apps you use.
 To generate docs run `blu generate <file-or-dir>`

 <!-- Check out docs built with BLU: